lyubomyr-rudko/calculator/README.md

 calculator
 =================

-Calculator using RequireJs, BackboneJs and some other cool stuff
+Simple Calculator application, implemented using RequireJs, BackboneJs and some other cool stuff

 1. npm install
 1. npm install -g bower